oliverroyknox/spacebook/README.md

 ## Description

 A Facebook clone made in React Native, using a [RESTful API](https://github.com/oliverroyknox/spacebook-api) as a backend.
-This project my coursework submission for **Mobile App Development** 2021.
+This project is my coursework submission for **Mobile App Development** 2021.

 ## Getting Started